dolphindb/Tutorials_EN/streaming_tutorial.md

 ![image](images/DolphinDB_Streaming_Framework.jpg)

 The figure above is the DolphinDB streaming flowchart.
-After injecting real-time data into a streaming table on a publishing node, the data can be subscribed by various types of parties:
+After injecting real-time data into a streaming table on a publisher node, the data can be subscribed by various types of objects:
 - Streaming data can be subscribed and saved by the data warehouse for further analysis and reporting.
-- Streaming data can be subscribed by the aggregation engine to perform aggregate calculations and to output the results to another streaming table.
+- Streaming data can be subscribed by an aggregation engine to perform aggregate calculations and to output the results to another streaming table.
 The aggregation results can be displayed in real time in a platform such as Grafana and can also serve as a data source for event processing by another subscription.
 - Streaming data can be subscribed by an API.
 For example, a third-party Java application can subscribe to streaming data with Java API.

 #### 1.1 Streaming table